brymer-meneses/axon/README.md

 # Axon

-Axon is a tiny Deep Learning Library that uses MLIR to optimize tensor operations by using just-in-time compilation to execute functions that involve tensors.
+ Axon is a lightweight deep learning library that lowers tensor graphs to MLIR and JIT‑compiles them for fast execution.

 ## Building

-You need to have `uv`, `cmake` `make` and a compiler that supports C++23.
+You need to have `uv`, `cmake`, `make` and a compiler that supports C++23.

 ```bash
 # create a virtual environment
 uv venv